The biggest spending bill loser: President Trump

 As Trump pointed out, the bill contains a relatively small bump in funding for border security.
 But Democrats wouldn't sign off on substantial money for an actual wall after they couldn't come to an agreement with the White House over a permanent halt to the deportation of undocumented immigrants who were brought to the country illegally as children.

-"It is troubling when we get a tunnel and we don’t get a wall," North Carolina Rep. Mark Meadows, the chairman of the conservative Freedom Caucus, said when details of the bill were first made public.
+"It is troubling when we get a tunnel and we don’t get a wall," Rep. Mark Meadows, R-N.C., the chairman of the conservative Freedom Caucus, said when details of the bill were first made public.

 "If you want to think you're getting a wall, you just think it and sign the bill," she said before voting for it.